dfelinto/blender-manual/manual/sculpt_paint/sculpting/tools/line_mask.rst

 This tool creates a :doc:`Mask </sculpt_paint/sculpting/editing/mask>`
 based on plan determined by the camera view and a drawn line.
-The region of the mesh that is masked is visualized by the side of the line that is shaded.
+The masked region of the mesh is visualized by the shaded side of the line.

 Tool Settings